 While every designer has a unique set of needs for their mockups, each of the tools below offers the functionality and flexibility required to create highly interactive concepts without a single line of code.
-Hopefully after reading through our list, you find the perfect tool to test out your web and mobile designs.
+Hopefully, after reading through our list, you’ll find the perfect tool to test out your web and mobile designs.

 InVision is a web-based prototyping tool that allows designers to create highly interactive mockups for web and mobile projects.
-While you can’t create designs directly within InVision itself, you can upload your static page designs into the tool and then add hotspots to transform them into fully interactive mockups.
-Additionally, InVision has the ability to sync with your Photoshop or Sketch documents, allowing you to update your prototype in real-time within your design suite program of choice.
+While you can’t create designs directly within the InVision app, you can upload your static page designs into the tool and then add hotspots to transform them into fully interactive mockups.
+Additionally, InVision has the ability to sync with your Sketch or Photoshop documents, allowing you to update your prototype in real-time within your design suite program of choice.

-In terms of features, InVision has a wide array of valuable tools to facilitate your workflow including preview mode, comments, version control, and file syncing.
+In terms of features, InVision has a wide array of valuable tools to facilitate your workflow, including preview mode, build mode to create hotspots, inspect mode for handing off assets to team members, comments, version control, and file syncing.
 It also offers a variety of transition animations and mobile gestures (swiping, tapping, etc.) that can help bring your design to life.
 One of my favourite features in InVision is its ability to create hover states for any design element.
 This allows your prototype to be even more representative of the final product as you can add advanced interactivity such as drop-down menus and hover states for buttons.

 InVision is dedicated to creating resources that offer their users enhanced functionality when tackling design projects.
-Most recently InVision launched Craft — a collection of plugins for Photoshop and Sketch that allow you to populate your design with real data.
-InVision consistently adds new features like Craft to their product offering.
+Most recently, InVision announced they acquired Wake, a design tool focused on supporting design visibility throughout a particular organization.
+InVision consistently updates and improves their product offering.
 Check out their website for the latest feature announcements.

 InVision’s ability to facilitate collaboration is its greatest asset.
-Teammates, clients, or anyone shared on the mockup has the ability to leave location-specific comments and threads.
+Teammates, clients, or anyone shared on the mockup have the ability to leave location-specific comments and threads.
 This eliminates confusion created through back and forth email threads, and helps ensure that changes are implemented exactly where they need to be.
-Plus, with InVision’s LiveShare feature, collaboration can happen in real-time using a screen sharing integration that includes chat, collaborator-specific mouses, and sketching capabilities.
+Plus, with InVision’s Freehand tool , teams can co-draw to share sketches and rough ideas in real-time.

 Ideal prototyping formats: Web and mobile (Android and iOS)